 The core values of EvangelismCoach.org are rooted in basic tenets of the Christian faith.

-Chris Walker is ordained in the Presbyterian Church (USA), and has worked with various denominational and independent churches over the years and in 10 different countries, and recognizes that there are different streams of belief and practice in the various streams of the body of Christ.
+Chris Walker is an ordained pastor in the ECO: A Covenant Order of Evangelical Presbyterians, and has worked with various denominational and independent churches over the years and in 10 different countries, and recognizes that there are different streams of belief and practice in the various streams of the body of Christ.

 This particular page lays out some of the foundational core values of Chris when it comes to teaching on evangelism, church hospitality, and community engagement.